Drathonix/Ultimate-Deathrun/README.md

 You will be given the radiation suit upon being warned about the drive core explosion, allowing you to prepare.
 The effects of sickness have not been determined yet as I need to investigate how the radiation mechanic works currently.

-Creatures will die from radiation sickness faster if they are smaller.
+Creatures will die from radiation sickness faster if they are smaller and slower if they are larger (this is to ensure that hostile creatures near the aurora are not killed).
+Only bleeders within the aurora will be immune to radiation to keep the biome threatening.

 Debuffs:
 * Bleeding: causes hostile creatures to detect you at a larger range and prevents regeneration.
 Inflicted by moderate bites at minimum.
 * Infected Bite: Temporarily increases the Kharaa infection stage, does not increase to stage 9.
+* Radioactive Bite: Increases radiation sickness.
+Inflicted only by creatures on or inside the aurora (cave crawlers and bleeders)
 * Punctured Tanks: Drastically reduces oxygen efficiency, only negated by repair kits.
 Severe bites will always inflict this debuff and moderate bites will only inflict when attack from behind.
 * Disorientation: Shuffles the function of movement controls.
 Inflicted by warper teleportation attacks.
 * Dazed: Temporarily prevents movement.
 Inflicted by vehicle collisions, crashfish explosions, fall damage, and ramming attacks from ghost leviathans.